Alfa mulls Turkish investment when Turkcell case settled

-ISTANBUL Russian billionaire Mikhail Fridman's Alfa Group may invest in Turkey's banking and retail sectors when its dispute with local firm Cukurova about shareholdings in mobile phone company Turkcell (TCELL.IS), is resolved.
+ISTANBUL Aug 17 Russian billionaire Mikhail Fridman's Alfa Group may invest in Turkey's banking and retail sectors when its dispute with local firm Cukurova about shareholdings in mobile phone company Turkcell, is resolved.

-The dispute between Alfa Group, which has an indirect 13.2 percent stake in Turkcell (TCELL.IS), and Cukurova, which owns 14 percent, over the ownership of another 13.8 percent stake is continuing at the Privy Council appeals court in London.
+The dispute between Alfa Group, which has an indirect 13.2 percent stake in Turkcell, and Cukurova, which owns 14 percent, over the ownership of another 13.8 percent stake is continuing at the Privy Council appeals court in London.

 "We wait for resolution of this dispute before making any further plans," Evgeny Dumalkin, vice president of Alfa Group's telecoms arm Altimo, told Reuters in an e-mail on Friday.
 Alfa Group owns Alfa Bank - Russia's largest privately owned lender.

-Nordic telecoms group TeliaSonera TLSN.ST has the largest direct and indirect stake in Turkcell, with 37 percent.
+Nordic telecoms group TeliaSonera has the largest direct and indirect stake in Turkcell, with 37 percent.

 TeliaSonera and Altimo are locked in legal battles to wrest control of Turkcell from Cukurova, chaired by Mehmet Emin Karamehmet, one of Turkey's most powerful businessmen.